The North American Systemic Functional Linguistics Association

 Award Criteria

-• Doctoral degree earned within the past five years (December 2016-December 2021)
+• Doctoral degree earned within the past seven years (December 2017-December 2024)

 • Promising record of scholarship drawing on SFL